 6. Nuts & Nut Butters

 They are healthiest foods you can snack on and an ideal replacement for junk foods like potato wafers and other munchies.
 Though nuts are dense in calories, they are also dense in nutrients and just one serving can really keep you going for hours.
-Nuts contain fiber, protein,
+Nuts contain fiber, protein, antioxidants, and a variety of vitamins and minerals that have been shown to reduce blood pressure and keep the heart healthy.

 7. Dark Chocolate